 How to Choose the Best Down Fill

 If you're looking for a way to stay warm and dry during the coldest of climates, just turn to our feathered friends for inspiration.
 The same soft, fine feathers that insulate birds from cold winds will do the same thing for us.

 You can find down in coats, vests, pillows, comforters, and sleeping bags.
 There are several types and varying quality levels of down.
 The three most common offerings are:

-- Goose down: Geese have the largest down clusters, with the Hungarian Goose producing what is most widely considered to be the finest down.
+- Goose down: Geese has the largest down clusters, with the Hungarian Goose producing what is most widely considered to be the finest down.
 Due to the size of the goose down, the larger clusters offer more loft and insulating qualities.

 - Duck down: Since ducks are smaller, their down is smaller and more coarse than that of a goose.
-However, Eider Duck down is larger and considered to be of good quality.
+However, eider duck down is larger and considered to be of good quality.

-- Feather-Down Combinations: Because down can compact with use and age, many pillows and heavy usage items are filled with a combination of down and feathers.
+- Feather-down combinations: Because down can compact with use and age, many pillows and heavy usage items are filled with a combination of down and feathers.
 The feathers add bulk and stabilize the down.

 Clothing and household goods that contain down in the United States are regulated by the Federal Trade Commission.
 A product labeled "100 percent down" must contain only down feathers.
 Products labeled "down" can contain a mixture of down, feathers, and other fibers.
 Any product labeled as "goose down"—usually the most expensive—must contain at least 90 percent goose down and feathers.